-1. BUDGETS
+BUDGETS

 Budgets are adopted on a basis consistent with GAAP.
-Annual appropriated budgets are adopted for all Governmental funds except for the Building and Maintenance Fund and the Debt Service Fund.
+Annual appropriated budgets are adopted for all Governmental funds except for the Building and Maintenance Fund.
 All annual appropriations lapse at fiscal year end.

 The budget is prepared by fund, function and activity and includes information on the past year, current year estimates and requested appropriations for the next fiscal year.